$97

 The hardest part of CLEP isn't the exam — it's figuring out which schools accept which exams and what scores they require.
 Acceptance policies vary wildly.
 One school might accept Intro Psychology with a score of 50, while another requires 60, and a third doesn't accept it at all.

-College Decoded's Credit Lab solves this by letting you search CLEP acceptance policies across 3,000+ schools in seconds.
+College Decoded's Credit Lab solves this by letting you search CLEP acceptance policies across the 3,146 schools we've mapped, in seconds.
 See exactly which exams each school accepts, what scores you need, and how many credits you'll earn.

 Build Your CLEP Strategy